Cobb County Assistance Programs.

 Cobb County and Marietta Georgia is also served by many other food banks, churches, and charity organizations.
 Find a listing of more free food banks in Cobb County.

 Health and medical services

-Marietta based West End Medical Centers, Inc. offers services such as general check ups, obstetrics, and blood tests, and all programs are made available on a sliding fee scale and Medicaid, Medicare, and private insurance is accepted as well.
+Marietta based West End Medical Centers, Inc. offers services such as general check ups, obstetrics, and blood tests.
+There are also free or low cost prescription drug medications, insulin and immunizations as well as other medical services.
+All programs are made available on a sliding fee scale.
+In addition, Medicaid, Medicare, and private insurance is accepted as well.
 Phone (770) 919-0025.

 There are other medical care programs in Cobb County.
 Dentists, hygienists, doctors, and other services provide care to the uninsured, low income, and indigent among others.
 Find a list of cheap generic medications, brand name prescription drugs, and clinics.